NoFilter: Impact

 Initially, #NoFilter was seen as a tool of empowerment; users, especially young women who no longer want to use filters to look better, use it to fight the pressure of always look perfect for others.
 However, now it is used as a trick.
 Many people do not believe the posts that use this hashtag; research shows that this hashtag is nothing but a lie because of being heavily misused.
-It is no longer as impactful as it used to be in the 2010s.
-People no longer believe hashtags because most people lie and try to trick others.